Canary deployments in OpenShift Service Mesh

 * Connection #0 to host customer-istio-tutorial-istio-system.apps.ocp4.rglab.com left intact

-As we can see the version that is reached is customer v2, because of the user:rober that is applied in the virtualservice in the step earlier:
+As we can see, the version that is reached is customer v2, because of the user:rober header that is applied in the VirtualService from the earlier step:

 $ oc get vs customer -o yaml | grep -m2 -A8 http | tail -n9